gpbl/isomorphic500/README.md

 # react-express-webpack-template

-A starting template for building a single page web application using React and Express.
+A ready-to-use template for start building a single page web application using [react.js](http://www.reactjs.org) and [express](http://www.expressjs.com).
+Includes a small demo app.

 ### Features

-* React components are rendered server side on first load, then mounted on browser
+* React components are rendered server-side, then mounted on the browser.
-* Development: webpack hot reload (for react components, using [react-hot-loader](https://github.com/gaearon/react-hot-loader)) and livereload (for CSS)
-* Technologies: Gulp, SASS (with autoprefixer), nodemon
+* Server and client share the same routes.
+* Hot reload for React components in development, livereload for CSS.
+* Works great as REST client of your API.
+* Includes: [react-router](https://github.com/rackt/react-router), [react-hot-loader](https://github.com/gaearon/react-hot-loader), [gulp](http://www.gulpjs.com), [SASS](http://sass-lang.com) and a cache buster.

-### Directory map
+### App structure

 ```bash
 │